funkatron/veruca/README.md

 5. **Query not returning results**
    - Try rephrasing your question
-   - Check if the relevant tags are correct
+   - Check if the relevant filters are correct
    - Verify that the information exists in your vault

 ## Contributing